visipedia/iwildcam_comp/readme.md

 ## Details and Evaluation

-There are a total 150,735 training images from 65 different camera locations and 16,408 validation images from 10 new locations not seen at training time.
-The test set contains 125,589 images from 68 locations that are not present in the training or validation sets.
+There are a total 106,428 training images from 65 different camera locations and 12,719 validation images from 10 new locations not seen at training time.
+The test set contains 124,040 images from 65 locations that are not present in the training or validation sets.
 The location id (`location`) is given for all images.
-A subset of the images come from short sequences of up to 3 images.
-We do not provide this meta data but it can be extracted from each image.

 The evaluation metric is overall accuracy i.e. correctly predicting which of the test images contain animals.

 ## Guidelines

 The general rule is that participants should only use the provided training and validation images for training models to classify the test images.
-We do not want participants crawling the web in search of additional data.
+We do not want participants crawling the web in search of additional data or using previous versions of this dataset.
 Pretrained models may be used to construct the algorithms (e.g. ImageNet pretrained models, or iNaturalist 2017/2018 pretrained models).
 Please specify any and all external data used for training when uploading results.

 Participants are allowed to collect additional annotations (e.g. bounding boxes, keypoints) on the provided training and validation sets.
 Teams should specify that they collected additional annotations when submitting results.